scholarslab/CodeLab/Week01/environment_setup.md

 If you're using a Windows machine, there's a few more steps.
 Hopefully you're using Windows 10 (or later, if you're reading this far, far into the future), otherwise things might be a bit troublesome.
 If you are, we'll be installing the puzzlingly named Windows Subsystem for Linux (WSL), which is a Subsystem _in_ Windows that provides Linux functionality, not the other way around.
 It's basically a little Linux computer that runs inside of Windows.
 It's very cool.
 We'll be using WSL to run our code and do all our coding work.
 This isn't necessarily better than developing directly in Windows, but it lets us (Windows, Mac, and Linux users) all be on the same page.

 If you're using Linux, I assume that you know what you're doing.
 Come and tell me if this is a faulty assumption.
-Install Python 3, pip, pipenv, and VSCode.
+Install Python 3, pip, and pipenv.

 After all the shell and Python setup is done, you'll install Microsoft Visual Studio Code, which is a free editor that we'll be using to write our code.
 It's pretty good, but it isn't mandatory.